scarlehoff/doancu/readme.md

 Usage:

-    ./doancu.py http://some_youtube_url -b 00:04 -f 00:20 -o filename.mp3
+    ./doancu.py http://some_youtube_url -b 00:04.30 -f 3:57 -o filename.mp3

-Will download whatever video is in the url into filename.mp3 and cut the 4 first seconds and the last 20.
+Will download whatever video is in the url into filename.mp3 and cut from 4 first seconds (and 30 miliseconds) to minute 3 second 57

 Instead of using a url, you can compile a text file with urls and filenames
 eg: